Edit page

 Delegated authorities

-Each year, the Trustees and the Exec Board agree a set of targets (and a floor) for turnover and profitability, based on the financial modelling of the business plan.
-The Exec Board are then responsible for delivering on that plan and report to the Trustees on progress each quarter.
+Each year, the Trustees and the Company Board agree a set of targets (and a floor) for turnover and profitability, based on the financial modelling of the business plan.
+The Company Board are then responsible for delivering on that plan with support from the Operational Leadership Team, and report to the Trustees on progress each quarter.

 1. Salary costs

-The Exec Board agrees the pay policy.
-Individual directors can set salaries within the policy.
-Should there be any need for an exception to the policy, this must be agreed by the Exec Board.
+The Company Board agrees dxw’s Reward Philosophy (pay policy).
+Should there be any need for an exception to the policy, this must be agreed by the Company Board.

 Each client-facing director is responsible for delivering the target gross margin produced by their teams.
 They can hire (or if necessary, reduce headcount) for their area.
-Any proposal to reduce headcount by redundancy (rather than natural attrition) must be agreed at the Exec Board.
+Any proposal to reduce headcount by redundancy (rather than natural attrition) must be agreed by the Company Board.

-Each central-services Director has provision made in the plan for their staffing costs.
+Each central-services director has provision made in the plan for their staffing costs.
 They can hire up to the level of that provision, as long as financial performance is on track.
-Any proposal to increase headcount beyond that cost envelope must be agreed by the Exec Board.
-Should financial performance mean that central costs need to be reduced, any plan to reduce headcount by redundancy must be agreed by the Exec Board.
+Any proposal to increase headcount beyond that cost envelope must be agreed by the Company Board.
+Should financial performance mean that central costs need to be reduced, any plan to reduce headcount by redundancy must be agreed by the Company Board.

 2. Other staff costs

-The Chief Operating Officer has lead responsibility for managing these costs.
+The Finance and Resources Director has lead responsibility for managing these costs.
 They can spend up to the provision made in the plan, subject to gross profit being on track.
 If gross profit is not on track, they must look to constrain these costs, such that the net profit ‘floor’ is achieved.

-The day to day management of these costs is achieved via various policies (travel, learning & development etc) set by the Chief Operating Officer and agreed at the Exec Board.
+The day to day management of these costs is achieved via various policies (travel, learning & development etc) set by the Finance and Resources Director and agreed by the Company Board.

 3. Premises costs and professional fees

-The Chief Operating Officer has lead responsibility for managing these costs.
+The Finance and Resources Director has lead responsibility for managing these costs.
 They can spend up to the provision made in the plan, subject to gross profit being on track.
 If gross profit is not on track, they must look to constrain these costs, such that the net profit ‘floor’ is achieved.

 4. Marketing costs